apache/openwhisk-website/events.md

 </details>

 - [**Devoxx US**](https://devoxx.us/), March 21st–23rd, Las Vegas, USA<br/>OpenWhisk team will attend
-- [**CloudNativeCon and KubeCon Europe**](http://events.linuxfoundation.org/events/cloudnativecon-and-kubecon-europe), March 29th–30th, Berlin, Germany<br/>Daniel Krook will give a demo on OpenWhisk
+- [**CloudNativeCon and KubeCon Europe**](http://events.linuxfoundation.org/events/cloudnativecon-and-kubecon-europe), March 29th–30th, Berlin, Germany<br/>Daniel Krook will give an OpenWhisk demo at the IBM booth, and will be on hand to answer any questions

 ### April 2017